revantkumargupta/deezertogdrive/README.md

-clone this repo or dow whatever and make this repo private
+clone this repo or do whatever and make this repo private

 Install the required packages using "pip install -r requirements.txt"